 Board members qualify as independent directors if they have no direct or indirect relationships or interests (e.g., of a financial, commercial, professional or philanthropic nature) that are likely to interfere with the quality of their decisions as regards RAMQ's interests.
 A board member who has been employed by RAMQ during the 3 years preceding his or her appointment, who is employed by the Government or whose immediate family member is a senior officer of RAMQ is deemed not to be an independent director.

 The Government appoints the chair of the board of directors for a term of office of up to 5 years.
 The appointee must qualify as an independent director.
-In addition to terms served as a board member, the chair of the board of directors may be reappointed twice to serve in that capacity for a consecutive or non-consecutive term.
+In addition to terms served as a board member, the chair of the board may be reappointed twice to serve in that capacity for a consecutive or non-consecutive term.